tumkit15/lerna/commands/publish/README.md

 This is useful if you do not want to explicitly set up your registry configuration in all of your package.json files individually when e.g. using private registries.

-### `--temp-tag`

-When passed, this flag will alter the default publish process by first publishing all changed packages to a temporary dist-tag (`lerna-temp`) and then moving the new version(s) to the dist-tag configured by [`--dist-tag`](#--dist-tag-tag) (default `latest`).

-This is not generally necessary, as Lerna will publish packages in topological order (all dependencies before dependents) by default.

 ### `--yes`